endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

-## Week 13 - What are you Chalkin' About?
+## Week 13 - Total Recall
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 13</a></b></sub></p>

 Maybe we should just go chalk?

+Precision, Recall, & Accuracy: heatmap & confusion matrices?

+What's the correct/winning Road Dog avg line?

 Inspired by Bokeh gallery example (http://bokeh.pydata.org/en/latest/docs/gallery/donut_chart.html) but was unhappy with color scheme and control, not worth the bother.
 Also, couldn't nest home/road ontop of fav/dog.
 Why bother with two graphs when you can get away with one (no disrespect to Contact (https://youtu.be/Et4sMJP9FmM?t=2m))?